hpgrahsl/kryptonite-for-kafka/docs/configuration.md

 The default keyset identifier used for encryption in case field settings do not specify their own key.
 Must match an `identifier` present in `cipher_data_keys` (or resolvable from the used cloud KMS).

+!!! warning "`cipher_data_keys` is a required config parameter"
-Required for encryption.
-Empty string is acceptable for decryption-only configurations.
+    Empty string is acceptable for decryption-only scenarios.

 ---